Getting Disability Benefits for Bipolar Disorder

 • other treatments you may have tried, such as electroconvulsive therapy (ECT).

-If your medical file shows evidence of DAA, Social Security won't go straight to a denial.
-Instead, the agency will need to determine whether the DAA is "material" to the question of whether you're disabled.
-Basically, the agency needs to see that the limitations from your bipolar would still exist even if drugs or alcohol weren't in the picture.
+If your case file shows evidence of DAA, Social Security won't automatically deny your application.
+Instead, the agency will determine whether the limitations from your bipolar disorder would still exist even if drugs or alcohol weren't in the picture.

-The signs and symptoms of bipolar disorder can mimic or overlap those of DAA, so it's important to establish a period of sobriety or abstinence while you're receiving medical treatment.
+Because the signs and symptoms of bipolar disorder can mimic or overlap those of DAA, your case will be stronger if you can establish a period of sobriety or abstinence while you're receiving medical treatment.
 Having a period where you're not using drugs or alcohol gives Social Security an idea of your mental health "baseline" without interference from the effects of DAA.

 Starting a Disability Claim for Bipolar Disorder